worldline/ProSA/prosa_book/src/ch02-02-creation.md

 ## Additional features

-You can leverage Rust traits to enhence the adaptor specification.
+You can leverage Rust traits to enhance the adaptor specification.
 For example, you can use associated `const` values in traits, such as setting a [user agent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Reference/Headers/User-Agent).

 ```rust,noplayground